Moxibustion: Theory and practice

 Practitioners use moxa to warm regions and meridian points with the intention of stimulating circulation through the points and inducing a smoother flow of blood and qi.
-Some believe it can treat conditions associated with the "cold" or "yang deficiencies" in Chinese Medicine.
-It is claimed that moxibustion mitigates against cold and dampness in the body, and can serve to turn breech babies.
+Some believe it can treat conditions associated with the "cold" or "yang deficiencies" in Chinese medicine.
+It is claimed that moxibustion mitigates against cold and dampness in the body, and can be used to treat lymphedema following intrapelvic lymph node dissection, and help turn breech babies.

 Practitioners claim moxibustion to be especially effective in the treatment of chronic problems, "deficient conditions" (weakness), and gerontology.
 Bian Que (fl. circa 500 BCE), one of the most famous semi-legendary doctors of Chinese antiquity and the first specialist in moxibustion, discussed the benefits of moxa over acupuncture in his classic work Bian Que Neijing.
 He asserted that moxa could add new energy to the body and could treat both excess and deficient conditions.

 Practitioners may use acupuncture needles made of various materials in combination with moxa, depending on the direction of qi flow they wish to stimulate.

 There are several methods of moxibustion.
 Three of them are direct scarring, direct non-scarring, and indirect moxibustion.
 Direct scarring moxibustion places a small cone of moxa on the skin at an acupuncture point and burns it until the skin blisters, which then scars after it heals.
 Direct non-scarring moxibustion removes the burning moxa before the skin burns enough to scar, unless the burning moxa is left on the skin too long.
 Indirect moxibustion holds a cigar made of moxa near the acupuncture point to heat the skin, or holds it on an acupuncture needle inserted in the skin to heat the needle.
 There is also stick-on moxa.

 Chuanwu lingji lu (the Record of Sovereign Teachings), by Zhang Youheng, was a treatise on acu-moxa completed in 1869 and featuring several colour illustrations of the points on the body where moxa could be applied to treat the complaint.

-Effectiveness and safety
+Uses and effectiveness

 Most research into moxibustion comes from China and is generally of low quality.
 Claims are made for its effectiveness for a wide variety of conditions, with some practitioners promoting it as a panacea.